 – Anaïs Nin

-Rejecting out-of-hand anything that sounds remotely “spiritual” – like the presence of an incorporeal essence at the root of our being – is common in our culture.
+Rejecting out-of-hand anything that sounds remotely “spiritual” – like the presence of an incorporeal essence at the root of our being – is pervasive in our culture.
 This is unfortunate, especially now when we are in a period of tremendous social upheaval and facing existential threats.
 When we need it most, we cut ourselves off from a treasure trove of wisdom, not only in the works of venerable sages and worthy teachers but even more important, from our own embodied knowing and deeply sensed connection to one another and all of nature.
-Because the journey to discover, connect to, and intimately know our inner core partakes more of our physical sensing and emotional intelligence than our more typically lauded cerebral faculties.
+The journey to discover, connect to, and intimately know our common inner core partakes more of our physical sensing and emotional intelligence than our more typically lauded cerebral faculties.
 This is first and foremost an experiential undertaking, both within ourselves and in relation to other human beings and the natural world.

 I am not suggesting that the intellect is unimportant in the quest to honor and connect to our inner core.
 To the contrary.
-Having a conceptual understanding of the nature and dynamics of our inner core can provide an invaluable underpinning for the primary mission: experiencing and connecting to that core in ourselves and others.
+Having a conceptual understanding of the nature and dynamics of our common inner core can provide an invaluable underpinning for the primary mission: experiencing and connecting to that core in ourselves and others.